Yeo Valley (company): History

 The present owner is the founders' son, Tim Mead, who took over in 1990, when Roger Mead died.

 In March 2012, the business was re-branded as "Yeo Valley Family Farm" by Perry Haydn Taylor's agency Big Fish.

 In 2018, the subsidiary Yeo Valley Dairies Ltd was purchased by Arla Foods UK, transferring the licence to produce milk, butter, spreads, and cheese under the Yeo Valley Organic brand to Arla.
 Production of Yeo Valley Organic yoghurt, ice cream, cream and desserts remained with Yeo Valley Production.
 Yeo Valley Production employs over 1,600 staff across sites in the West Country.

 Yeo Valley Group installed one acre of solar panels on the roof of its Holt Farm Dairy in Blagdon, Somerset.
 The company has installed solar panels across its other manufacturing sites including Crewkerne and 3,300 solar panels at its site in Highbridge.

 Recognition

 The brand won a Queen's Award for Enterprise in 2001, for its work with its farming suppliers and one in 2006 for its "Approach to management with continuing support for sustainable UK organic farming thereby minimizing environmental impact.".

 Co-founder Mary Mead was awarded an Order of the British Empire for services to sustainable dairy farming in the 2012 New Year's Honours List.
 In 2015, Mary Mead was presented with the Royal Association of British Dairy Farmers’ Princess Royal Award for services to the UK dairy industry.
 She was also awarded an Honorary Master of Arts Degree from the University of Bristol and a BBC Radio 4 Food and Farming Awards Farmer of the Year.

-Yeo Valley Organic was voted England's ‘favourite organic brand’ by Good Housekeeping readers in 2021.
+Yeo Valley Organic was voted the UK's ‘favourite organic brand’ by Good Housekeeping readers in 2021.